MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 EnableBGP | Option to enable BGP.
 Default is false. |
 TenantASNRoutingSubnets |ASN number of tenant gateway.
 Only if BGP is enabled. |

-## Set up the Traffic Selector from PowerShell
+## Set up the traffic selector from PowerShell
-Here is the procedure to setup the Traffic Selector by using the VMM PowerShell.
+Here is the procedure to setup the traffic selector by using the VMM PowerShell.

-1. Create the Traffic Selector by using the following parameters.
+1. Create the traffic selector by using the following parameters.

     **Note**: Values used are examples only.